lammps/lammps/doc/src/Howto_lammps_gui.rst

 Output Window
 -------------

-By default, when starting a run, an *Output* window will open that displays the screen output of the running LAMMPS calculation.
-This text would normally be seen in the command line window, as shown below.
+By default, when starting a run, an *Output* window opens that displays the screen output of the running LAMMPS calculation, as shown below.
+This text would normally be seen in the command line window.

 .. image:: JPG/lammps-gui-log.png
    :align: center